slithythereal/nermal-22-definitive/README.md

 - Psych Engine HUD: Turns on a remake of the Psych Engine HUD (use if you're clinically insane)

 ### Why a recode?
-The old mod is highly outdated, and I have significantly improved as a programmer since then, plus Psych Engine 0.6.2 is unoptimized and ancient.
-With the release of the [Nermallin' 2026 reboot](https://gamebanana.com/mods/694404) (which I work on as well), I figured that I should recode this mod to get a better understanding of what could come from my future coding, plus learning more about accessibility settings as well.
+The old mod is quite dated, and I have significantly improved as a programmer since then.
+Psych Engine 0.6.2 is also unoptimized and quite old.
+With the release of the [Nermallin' 2026 reboot](https://gamebanana.com/mods/694404) (which I work on as well), I figured that I should recode this mod to get a better understanding of what could come from my future coding, plus learn more about accessibility settings as well.

-Plus, there are some assets that we made during V2 development that I would've also loved to see in 2022 Nermal, such as the rating text and the icon remakes.
+There are some assets that we made during V2 development that I would've also loved to see in 2022 Nermal, such as the rating text and the icon remakes.
 (BOTH OF THESE ARE TOGGLEABLE IN OPTIONS)
 <img width="1280" height="720" alt="nermthumby" src="https://github.com/user-attachments/assets/a40551f2-2588-4e98-a705-60e5d11b2a20" />
 Play [Nermal 2026](https://gamebanana.com/mods/694404)